A Guide to Scholarships and Grants for Vocational Students

 Yes, the Pell Grant program awards money to students enrolled in accredited vocational programs.
 Applicants must submit the FAFSA every year to receive the Pell grant.

-Will FAFSA cover vocational schools?
+Will the FAFSA cover vocational schools?

 What is the average cost of vocational school?